dojot/docs/source/faq/faq.rst

 There are 3 main ones:

-- `<https://github.com/dojot/dojot>`_: this is where we keep track of all the things related to this project as issues and and there are also some component codes here.
+- `<https://github.com/dojot/dojot>`_: this is where we keep track of all the things related to this project as issues and there are also some component codes here.

 - `<https://github.com/dojot/docker-compose>`_: repository for Docker compose
   files and configurations.
 This is what we would recommend to use to start